jojorichard/Fluorescence_Raman_normalisation/documentation /Implementation_of_a_new_file_format.md

-# How to organise your data for using the package
+# Data's organisation to use the package

 The package has been designed to work with a standardised form of DataFrame to enable the use of a wide range of file formats.